Jackline-ke/Week3-code-challenge/README.md

 ## Week 3 Code Challenge Requirements
-- For this project, you must:
+For this project, you must:

 - Have a well-written README file.
 - Fetch data from a local server running JSON DB server.
-- Pre-requisite Data
-- You can use this JSON file for your server DB.

-- db.json Download db.json

 # Project Setup
 - Once you have the plan in place for the application you want to build take the following steps: